deepilla/petitions/README.md

 3. Copy the contents of `assets` to your build folder
 4. From the project root, compile the Elm code with `elm-make --output=path/to/build/folder/assets/js/elm.js src/elm/Main.elm`
 5. Compile the Sass files with `sass src/scss/styles.scss:path/to/build/folder/assets/css/styles.css`
-6. You can now serve/deploy the project from your build folder (or navigate to the files directly with file:///path/to/build/folder/index.html)
+6. You can now serve the project from your build folder (or navigate to the files directly with file:///path/to/build/folder/index.html)

 ## TODO

-### Features
+### Functionality

 - Search for petitions
-- Enable browser history/title (via History API and document.title)
+- Browser history/titles (via History API and document.title)
 - Transitions between screens
 - Show a "Try again" link when a petition fails to load
-- Handle edge cases sensibly (e.g. no signatures, 1 signature, all signatures in 1 country)
+- Handle edge cases sensibly (e.g. no signatures, one signature, all signatures in one country)
 - Warn if localStorage is unavailable
 - Add remove/clear links to petition lists